Parply/Parply/README.md

 ### Hi there 👋
-I'm Alex, a 🎓Recent MSci Mathematics graduate from Imperial College London.
+I'm Alex, a 🎓 recent MSci Mathematics graduate from Imperial College London.
 Primarily interested in statistics and machine learning applied to finance and banking.

 ### Languages I use